-The ingredient list for this recipe is short but each one is what I call a “magical flavor booster”.
-Keep these ingredients stocked in your pantry and freezer and you can make this Quick Easy Marinara Sauce in no time flat.
+The ingredient list for this recipe is short, but each one is what I call a "magical flavor booster".
+Keep these ingredients stocked in your pantry and freezer and you can make this Quick and Easy Marinara Sauce in no time flat.

-Pesto has lots of garlic which eliminates the need to peel and mince the cloves so, in addition to being a flavor booster, it’s a great time saver.
-It also is loaded with fresh basil and a nice portion of both olive oil and parmesan cheese which give a great flavor base to dishes like this quick easy marinara.
-For this recipe, I saute the pesto in a bit of olive oil to soften the raw garlic taste and enhance the flavor.
+Pesto has lots of garlic which eliminates the need to peel and mince the cloves so, in addition to being a flavor booster, it's a great time saver.
+It's also loaded with fresh basil and a nice portion of both olive oil and parmesan cheese, which give a great flavor base to dishes like this quick and easy marinara.
+For this recipe, I sauted the pesto in a bit of olive oil to soften the raw garlic taste and enhance the flavor.

 In addition to the pesto, there's dry Italian seasoning in this recipe.
 Although I'm a huge fan of fresh herbs, I think a combination of dried herbs like Italian seasoning (usually a combination of basil, marjoram, oregano, rosemary, sage, savory and thyme) is an easy way to add an additional layer of flavor.